AdamElSoudi/Coding-Portfolio/University-Work/Java/Software_Development_Methods_Project/README.md

 ## 📌 Note

 This project was created strictly for educational purposes as part of a university assignment.
 While the UI and system design aim to simulate a real-world travel platform, the data and booking functionality are fictional and not intended for commercial use.
-In other words, you can not actually book a trip to Mars.
+In other words, you cannot actually book a trip to Mars.